HEAPLab/ASPIS/README.md

 # ASPIS: Automatic Software-based Protection to Improve Safety

-ASPIS (from the ancient greek Ἀσπίς (Aspís), *shield*) is a out-of-tree plugin for LLVM that acts on the Intermediate-Representation (IR) in order to harden the code against Single-Event Upsets (SEUs).
+ASPIS (from the ancient Greek Ἀσπίς Aspís, *shield*) is an out-of-tree plugin for LLVM that acts on the Intermediate-Representation (IR) in order to harden the code against Single-Event Upsets (SEUs).

 The hardening process is done by the sequence of passes depicted in the following figure:
 <p align=center>